-History Of The Espresso Martini
+The History Of The Espresso Martini.

-Can You Use Normal Coffee To Make An Espresso Martini
+Can You Use Normal Coffee To Make An Espresso Martini?

-How To Make An Espresso Martini Frothy
+How To Make An Espresso Martini Frothy?

 Shaking produces tons of bubbles but without something to stabilize the bubbles and keep them from falling apart back into the drink.
-Typically in cocktails the denatured protein in egg whites are used to create foam but how do you make foam without egg whites?
+Typically in cocktails, the denatured protein in egg whites is used to create foam but how do you make foam without egg whites?
 Try shaking a martini, it will never get foamy.
 So the bubble stabilizing parts of an espresso martini are oil and sugar.
-Oil and sugar help increases the viscosity of the drink and make it difficult for the bubbles to break apart or combine together into larger bubbles.
+Oil and sugar help increases the viscosity of the drink and makes it difficult for the bubbles to break apart or combine into larger bubbles.
 Also you kinda just gotta shake the shit out of it.
-You don’t need to shake it any longer but it should be a bit harder than usual since you’re trying to get a drink to foam that doesn’t really want to.
+You don’t need to shake it any longer but it should be a bit harder than usual since you’re trying to get a drink to foam that doesn’t want to.

 The photo I took of this cocktail was made with this exact recipe, but sometimes you get different results even when you do something the same way.
-Thats life.
-So if the foam does not quite look like this then first check your espresso.
-The rule of thumb is the more light brown foam on top of your espresso the more oil.
-The foam on top of the espresso shot are the oils from the coffee bean.
+That’s life.
+So if the foam does not quite look like this, then first check your espresso.
+The rule of thumb is the more light brown foam on top of your espresso, the more oil.
+The foam on top of the espresso shot is the oils from the coffee bean.
 Experiment with a longer or slower extraction, if you can, to see if you get more foam on the top of your espresso.
-Personally my machine pulls a shot a bit too fast.
-I found that my second shot of the same grounds actually has way more foam than my first shot and also taste better.
-Maybe its a setting I need to change or just how this one works.
-White foam is not helpful though and is just the shot getting watered down.
+Personally, my machine pulls a shot a bit too fast.
+I found that my second shot of the same grounds has way more foam than my first shot and tastes better.
+Maybe it is a setting I need to change or how this one works.
+White foam is not helpful, though, and is just the shot getting watered down.
 White foam is mostly watery coffee bean oil that won’t hold or taste good.
-It should be a nice light brown, once the espresso foam starts to loose color you are pulling too long.
-Also try different brands.
-Different brands roast differently and that can change how much oil the toasted seeds can hold.
-I’ve always been a big fan of the Cuban brands but Italian ones are good.
+It should be a nice light brown; once the espresso foam starts to lose color, you are pulling too long.
+Also, try different brands.
+Different brands roast differently, which can change how much oil the toasted seeds can hold.
+I’ve always been a big fan of the Cuban brands, but the Italian ones are good.